fedor-malyshkin/fedor-malyshkin.github.io/projects.md

 * GLR parser to extract structured data from text in natural language

   _My first project in NLP, inspired by [tomita parser from Yandex](https://tech.yandex.ru/tomita/).
-Implemented fully in Java and have almost the same functionality as Yandex's product, uses morphological base from [http://opencorpora.org/](http://opencorpora.org/)_
+Implemented fully in Java and has almost the same functionality as Yandex's product, uses morphological base from [http://opencorpora.org/](http://opencorpora.org/)_
   * **Working period:** 2014-2015
   * **Used technologies:** Spring, Java
   * **Git repository:**